Purchase the Day Trips and Hidden Places Around Rochester books

 29. Webster Arboretum

-Covering 32 acres, the arboretum is maintained by local garden clubs and boasts a pond, winding paths, various trees and shrubs, and formal gardens with over 200 daylily cultivars.
+The 32-acre arboretum, maintained by local garden clubs, boasts a pond, winding paths, a variety of trees and shrubs, and formal gardens with over 200 daylily cultivars.

 Explore More